mdeff/paper-cryoem-orientation-recovery/reviews.md

 # Reviews at NeurIPS'21

+Lau : General + R3 + mine todos
+Jelena: R2 + relevant todos
+Mdeff : R4 + relevant todos

 ## 2021-08-06 General rebuttal (reviewer-specific rebuttals below)

 Most reviewers rightly highlighted the two main limitations of the work, which most recognized we didn't try to hide (but wrote plainly? about in §4 Discussion).
 (Both are about experiments, none criticized the ideas or presentation.
 Experiments take time and we cannot include everything => future work / separate contributions.)

 1. (4/4 reviewers) The lack of a transfer experiment (i.e., training and testing on different proteins).

+Lau: As the reviewers have rightly pointed ..., the applicability of the proposed method in real practical situations is still conditioned on demonstrating its performance on unseen proteins (transfer learning) and in comparison to commonly established pipelines.
+This is planned ...
+At this stage, we have focused on demonstrating the feasibility of this new paradigm.
+The new insights are ...

 TODO: explain our preliminary results about transfer to unseen proteins.
 Hopefully they are promising / show potential for zero-shot prediction on unseen proteins.
 TODO: add them to the supplementary clearly stated as preliminary, or don't add them and confidently explain why.